Geordan Murphy: Playing career

-In May 2012, Murphy announced his retirement from playing international Rugby, and in May 2013, he announced his retirement from playing all forms of rugby.
-Murphy was left out of the squad for the 2013 Premiership final shortly before he retired.
+In May 2012, Murphy announced his retirement from international rugby, and in May 2013, retired from playing all forms of the game after collecting the eighth Premiership title of his career, though he did not play in the Final win over Northampton that season.

 Coaching

-In May 2013 Murphy was declared to become assistant coach at Leicester from the 2013–14 season onwards.
+Murphy joined the staff as an assistant coach at Leicester from the 2013–14 season onwards.
 He masterminded Tigers winning of the 2016–17 Anglo-Welsh Cup, the first Tigers trophy won in the period Murphy was part of the coaching team.

-He acted as head coach for the September 2017 Leicester game vs Bath, when new head coach Matt O'Connor had only just arrived.
+He acted as head coach for the September 2017 game versus Bath as new head coach Matt O'Connor had only just arrived.

 Murphy was placed in formal interim charge of Leicester Tigers on 3 September 2018 following the sacking of O'Connor.
 This position was made permanent in December 2018.

 He was promoted to director of rugby on 1 July 2020 with the appointment of Steve Borthwick as head coach.

 His contract was terminated ahead of the 2020–21 season.